jenkinsci/workflow-cps-plugin/doc/step-in-groovy.md

 can invoke other steps just like the `call` method can.

 `GroovyStepExecution` can access parameters given to `GroovyStep` via the `getStep()` method.
-Note that the actual `GroovyStep` instance is not serialized, but rather its invocation form.
+Note that the actual `GroovyStep` instance is not stored, but rather its invocation form.
 IOW, any additional fields you define in `GroovyStep` will not be persisted.
 Only the parameters users have given in Pipeline Script will.
+To make plugin developers aware of this behavior, the `getStep()` method intentionally returns a fresh instance for each invocation.

 ## Groovy steps and sandbox
 `GroovyStepExecution` subtypes are trusted,